dlm1223/fantasy-football-optimization/README.md

 often times public consensus or human rankings can be as accurate or more accurate than an analytical model.
-I wouldn’t just go by a projection model or trust someone until I’ve seen it is proven to be useful.
-For this post, the projections seemed similar to ADP so I felt ok using them as the basis.
+I wouldn’t just go by a projection model or trust someone until I’ve seen it is proven to be useful, even if they try to make it sound complex.
 WRs do appear to be somewhat easier and so it might make sense to work on a model for them or find someone who has an accurate one.